 NSCLC patients stop panicking!

 This left many of you confused and questioning whether you should take it at all.
-I waited a couple of days to see if anyone came up with the answers to why metformin would do this given its multitude of benefits – rest assured that research shows a bigger cocktail consisting of metformin, statins and aspirin has beneficial effects on both prevention and mortality (Korean study here).
+Please be rest assured that research shows a bigger cocktail consisting of metformin, statins and aspirin has beneficial effects on both prevention and mortality (Korean study here).
 The poster of the article correctly identified key pathways that metformin blocks (e.g. mTOR, OXPHOS), but no one identified the pathways that are upregulated by this diabetic drug.
 And this does not just apply to just metformin.
 EVERY drug or supplement will leave pathways unblocked that cancer can learn to use instead, and these can potentially be more aggressive.

 This is the whole premise of my Metro Map – to show you the key pathways that you need to know and how the metabolism reroutes!
 Block one pathway and cancer uses another.
 Cancer is not a random disorganised mess, it has patterns of behaviour that are PREDICTABLE AND TREATABLE!
 And my Metro Map provides the key to unlocking much of this conundrum.
 Taking mebendazole upregulates autophagy – metformin does the same!
 Autophagy in healthy people is hugely beneficial for the immune system, regenerating stem cells but in cancer it often results in an aggressive feeding pathway.
 Beware!